maurice1408/DeHashed-API-Tool/README.md

 Either table can be downloaded or coppied to clipboard using the `Download` at the bottom right of either table.

+To shutdown the app:

+1. Close the web page
+2. Back in the terminal hit Ctrl(⌘)+c to terminate the Marimo server.

 Hopefully you will not hit any issues that highlight dependencies on my environment!
 Let me know how it goes and / or any questions or suggestions!